-Federal Transit Operating and Capital Assistance 20.507 Federal Transit Capital Assistance 20.526
+Federal Transit Operating and Capital Assistance 20.500 Federal Transit Operating and Capital Assistance 20.507 Federal Transit COVID Operating Assistance 20.507 Federal Transit Capital Assistance 20.526

 - 8. The threshold for distinguishing Type A and B programs was \$750,000. - 9.
-The Company was determined to be a low-risk auditee.
+The Company was not determined to be a low-risk auditee.